Let's Work Together to Perfect Your novel's Plot

 Why the first quarter?
 Well, in my experience, the opening 50 - 80 pages of a novel are the hardest to get right.
 It's here that most writers struggle to sequence all their ideas, introduce all their characters, weave in their backstory and world-building.

-I'll work with you step-by-step so we can apply the ABC plotting framework from *Planning and Plotting Your Novel* to your story, building a plan for your book in as much detail as you feel comfortable.
+I'll work with you step-by-step so we can apply the ABC plotting framework from Plotting and Planning Your Novel to your story, building a plan for your book in as much detail as you feel comfortable.

 (In the language of PPN, we'll plan out your stage one and two together, scene by scene, as well as discussing in looser, more relaxed form all the cool stuff that can happen in stage three and four.)

-If you sign up for my Novel Development course, you'll end up with a plot that makes sense to you, which tells the kind of story you always wanted to tell, and gets you in a powerful, productive place to actually write and finish your novel in 2020.
+If you sign up for my Novel Development program, you'll end up with a plot that makes sense to you, which tells the kind of story you always wanted to tell, and gets you in a powerful, productive place to actually write and finish your novel.

 Here's why you should be writing your pages, scenes, and chapters "character-first":